What’s up readers?

 These bikes look sexy.
 People will know you are serious expat not to be messed with when they see you on a bike like this.

-If you roll up to a date on one of these bikes, then your date will get on her knees and start blowing you.
+If you roll up to a date on one of these bikes, then your date will get on her knees and start blowing you right there.

 Just kidding.
-Some of the people on the expat Facebook groups would have you believe that though.
+Some of the people on the expat Facebook groups would have you believe that.
 These bikes are nice and you will have less issues with them breaking down.

 Similar bikes include the Honda Lead, Honda Blade, Suzuki Hayate, and Yamaha Luvias.
 There are more, but those are the only ones I can think of at the moment.